marcus-nl/ember-schema-generator/README.md

 EmberSchema schema = generator.getEmberSchema();
 ```

-The EmberSchema has the following JSON representation:
+The resulting EmberSchema has the following JSON representation:
 ```json
 {
   "classes" : [ {